First Grade Reading Activities & Curriculum Standards

 - Relate important life events and personal experiences in simple sequences while speaking

-If you’re interested in the first grade reading, you might also be interested in other first grade subjects:
+If you’re interested in first-grade reading comprehension, you may also be interested in:

 Online Curriculum for Homeschool, Afterschool, and Summer Use

 If you are just learning about Time4Learning, we’d suggest first looking at our interactive lesson demos.

 Sign up for Time4Learning and gain access to a variety of educational materials, which will engage and challenge your child to succeed.
 Make Time4Learning a part of your children’s homeschool resources success.